Ren0k/Project-Atmospheric-Drag/README.md

 >liftMach // Converts mach number into a multiplier to Cl

 The mach multiplier is a constant of 0.0625.
 If you remove drag cube drag by occupying nodes, no drag but induced drag remains.
-Definitely not exploitable.
+Definitely not an exploitable wing.

 # Section 3

 ## Introduction

 Now that we have a proper understanding of how things work in KSP, lets go over a few scripts or structures that require further explanation.
-I am not going to explain every part in detail, instead there are notes added to every script that will help you understand.
+I am not going to explain every part in detail, instead there are notes added to every script that will guide you.

 ##  Cubic Hermite Interpolator